weng-lab/libzdock/README.md

 # PDB structures and ZDOCK predictions in C++

 libzdock implements a set of utilities and library functions to work with PDB files, and (M-)ZDOCK output files.
-It can be used to perform transformations on PDB structures based on ZDOCK predictions, generate multimer from M-ZDOCK output, constraint based filtering, and pruning.
+It can be used to perform transformations on PDB structures based on ZDOCK predictions, generate multimers from M-ZDOCK output, constraint based filtering, and pruning.

 ## Utilities